ElliottjPierce/noiz/README.md

 Use `libnoise` if you don't need a ton of configuration, are using relatively small domains, and are primarily doing value and perlin noise.
 If you absolutely need `f64` support, use `libnoise`, but again, the permutation table rng makes the large domain kinda a moot point.
 Same goes for `noise`.
 If you are integrating with `bevy`, need lots of customization, need general, high performance, need `no_std` support, or need serialization and reflection, use `noiz`.
-I am not aware of a reason to use `noise` (though there may well be).
+I am not aware of a reason to use `noise` (though there may well be one I'm missing).

 ## Rough Roadmap